Infrar3dd/Infrar3dd/README.md

 ## Offensive security researcher | Reverse Engineer

-I participate in bug bounty, solve tasks on platforms like RootMe, HTB, THM and etc. and play CTF | Exploits and software development for educational purposes only
+I participate in bug bounty, solve tasks on platforms like RootMe, HTB, THM and etc., play CTF and reverse software and malwares to understand how they work

+Now I'm a researcher in [Industri4l H3ll Xpl0it3rs](https://github.com/Industri4l-H3ll-Xpl0it3rs)

+Exploits and software development for educational purposes only

 ## Skills